bakercp/ofxTSNEParallel/README.md

 A parallel version of ofxTSNE.

-It simply wraps [Multicore-TSNE](https://github.com/DmitryUlyanov/Multicore-TSNE) and should be API compatible with [ofxTSNE](https://github.com/genekogan/ofxTSNE).
+It simply wraps a slightly modified version of [Multicore-TSNE](https://github.com/DmitryUlyanov/Multicore-TSNE) and should be API compatible with [ofxTSNE](https://github.com/genekogan/ofxTSNE).

 It offers 2-5x speed boost for the standard ofxTSNE.

 It is limited to 2D embeddings.

+Parallel acceleration applies to the tree-building and refinement portions of the algorithm.
+The initial segment is still single threaded.

 ## Instructions
 ### OSX